Manojmj777/trial-development/README.md

 # trial-development
-this is created to learn
+this repository is created to learn